AI-and-Materials-Simulations-Laboratory/RosetteCV/README.md

 # RosetteCV

-The project demonstrates the development of a data pipeline that automates that detection of CSC Rosettes and conducts preliminary analytics to derive insights like lobe to lobe distance and rosette diameter.
-The pipeline includes the below steps:
+The project demonstrates the development of a data pipeline that automates the detection of CSC Rosettes and conducts preliminary analytics to derive insights like lobe to lobe distance and rosette diameter.
+The pipeline includes the following steps:
 1. Data Input
 2. Rosette Detection
 3. Human in the loop verification